mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 Including the following elements:
   - CourseDescription (only when associated with an Unclassified State Course)
   - HighSchoolCourseRequirement
-  - CourseLevelCharacteristic for End of Course Indicator
+  - CourseLevelCharacteristic for End of Course Indicator (when applicable)
   - Course Code (Local)
   - SequenceLimit
   - LocalEducationAgencyId